Gaudeamus igitur: Music

 The first appearance in print of the present melody was in Lieder für Freunde der Geselligen Freude ("Songs for Friends of Convivial Joy"), published in Leipzig in 1782, together with Kindleben's German lyrics; however, the tune was evidently well known before this date.
-The first publication of the present Latin text together with the present melody was probably in Ignaz Walter's 1797 operatic setting of Doktor Faust.
-It is also heard in Berlioz' Damnation of Faust.
+The first publication of the present Latin text together with the present melody was probably in Ignaz Walter's 1797 operatic setting of Goethe's Faust.
+It is also heard in Berlioz' La Damnation de Faust.

 Johannes Brahms quoted the melody in the final section of his Academic Festival Overture, in a fortissimo rendition performed by the full orchestra.

 Sigmund Romberg used it in the operetta The Student Prince, which is set at the University of Heidelberg.